ElementAstro/atom-docs/src/content/docs/en/function/type_caster.md

 ---
-title: TypeCaster Class Documentation
+title: TypeCaster
-description: Detailed documentation for the TypeCaster class in the atom::meta namespace, including constructors, key methods, type conversions, enum handling, and usage examples.
+description: Detailed for the TypeCaster class in the atom::meta namespace, including constructors, key methods, type conversions, enum handling, and usage examples.
 ---

-# TypeCaster Class Documentation

-The `TypeCaster` class is part of the `atom::meta` namespace and provides advanced type casting functionality with features such as type inference, aliasing, multi-stage conversion, and logging.
-This document explains its usage and provides examples.

 ## Table of Contents